zhixing1996/topology/README.md

 ## Pre requirement

-> Use lxslc7 to login
+> Use lxslc7 to login LS5

-> Set up BOSS-7.0.3 environment
+> Set up BOSS-X.X.X environment to use ROOT

 ## Install v1.9.5